No. 3 UConn women avoid 1st 2-game skid since '93, top UCLA

 The Huskies also are without freshman Azzi Fudd.
 The nation’s consensus top recruit last year is out because of a stress injury to her right foot, as is sophomore Nika Mühl (right foot).

+“They still have a lot of really, really good players, so I don’t really feel sorry for them about that,” Close quipped.

-Ducharme finished with 14 points, and Christyn Williams had 11 points, while Olivia Nelson-Ododa added 10 points and eight rebounds.
+Ducharme finished with 14 points, and Christyn Williams had 11 points, while Olivia Nelson-Ododa added 10 points and eight rebounds for UConn.

 NEVER FORGET